Albanese government: The Pacific

 On 28 August 2024, the Albanese government's Pacific Policing Initiative (PPI) won the support of member states of the Pacific Islands Forum, which Australia is a member.
 Under the PPI, the Australian federal government will establish a police development and coordination hub in Brisbane for training Pacific police officers.
 In addition, a "Pacific Police Support Group" will also be established to help with natural disasters, emergencies and other events.
 Four police training centres of excellence will also be set up across the Pacific, with Australia contributing about A$400m in infrastructure funding over five years.
 Albanese described the launch of the Pacific Police Initiative as a "great outcome" for Pacific security.
-Melanesian Spearhead Group director-general Leonard Louma and Vanuatan Prime Minister Charlot Salwai expressed concern that the PPI could be used by Australian and New Zealand to serve Western interests and lock China out of the region.
-By contrast, Tongan Prime Minister Siaosi Sovaleni, Fijian Prime Minister Sitiveni Rabuka, Tuvalan Prime Minister Feleti Teo, and New Zealand Prime Minister Christopher Luxon expressed support for the PPI.
+Melanesian Spearhead Group director-general Leonard Louma and Vanuatuan Prime Minister Charlot Salwai expressed concern that the PPI could be used by Australian and New Zealand to serve Western interests and lock China out of the region.
+By contrast, Tongan Prime Minister Siaosi Sovaleni, Fijian prime minister Sitiveni Rabuka, Tuvalan Prime Minister Feleti Teo, and New Zealand prime minister Christopher Luxon expressed support for the PPI.
 Solomon Islands Prime Minister Jeremiah Manele expressed cautious support for the Pacific Police Initiative but said that national consultation was important.

 On 9 December 2024, Albanese signed a joint security treaty with Nauruan President David Adeang in which Australia agreed to provide Nauru with A$100 million (US$64 million) in direct aid over five years in exchange for Nauru consulting Australia before signing any bilateral agreements with other countries.

 On 20 December 2024, Albanese signed an A$190 million (US$118 million) agreement with Solomon Islands Prime Minister Manele to expand the capabilities of the Royal Solomon Islands Police Force.
 This funding package would support the Solomon Islands Police Force's funding, training and infrastructure including the construction of a new police training centre in Honiara.
 According to Agence France-Presse and Reuters, this funding packaged was intended to compete with expanding Chinese influence in the Pacific region particularly the Solomon Islands, which had entered into a security agreement with China in 2022.